-I think we’ll see more brands use conversational marketing in 2020 to engage with their customers in real-time, meaning conversations should happen whenever the customer prefers.
+We’ll see more brands use conversational marketing in 2020 to engage with their customers in real-time.
+As a result, conversations should happen whenever the customer prefers.

-Historically, conversational marketing has been in the form of a live chat or live phone support, but this is quickly moving towards chatbots and AI to provide quick and easy communication.
+Historically, conversational marketing has been in the form of a live chat or live phone support.
+However, this is quickly moving towards chatbots and AI to provide quick and easy communication.

 Consumers expect quick responses to their queries, otherwise, they’ll go somewhere else.
-42% of people expect an immediate response (within 5 seconds), and 36% expect a response within 5 minutes — 2019 State of Conversational Marketing.
+42% of people expect an immediate response, and 36% expect a response within 5 minutes – 2019 State of Conversational Marketing.

 In 2020, we expect to see more and more companies using conversational marketing tools to meet the needs of their customers, and keep up with digital marketing trends.